Consumer Views & Use of Massage Therapy

-American massage consumers view the American Massage Therapy Association® (AMTA) as the most respected and credible name in massage therapy – four times higher than any other massage organization or business.
+American massage consumers view the American Massage Therapy Association® (AMTA) as the most respected and credible name in massage therapy – three times higher than any other massage organization or business.

-- Consumers prefer their massage therapist be a member of AMTA four to one over any other national massage organization or business.
+- Consumers prefer their massage therapist be a member of AMTA nearly three to one over any other national massage organization or business.

 - Consumers see AMTA as having the best trained and educated massage therapists.

-- Twice as many massage consumers in the past year looked for an AMTA massage therapist compared to members of any other group.
+- Nearly three times as many massage consumers in the past year looked for an AMTA massage therapist compared to members of any other group.

 Finding a professional massage therapist is vital to a positive massage experience.
 AMTA massage therapists have demonstrated a level of ability through education and/or testing, adhere to a code of ethics and must meet continuing education requirements.
 AMTA offers a free professional massage therapist locator service at FindaMassageTherapist.org.